GabrielMenoni/term.ooo-solver/README.md

 The objective of the game is to identify a specific word within a set number of attempts.
 In each attempt, the player enters a five-letter word and checks which letters are present in the target word, where:

-<span style="color:green">Green letter:</span> is in the word and in the correct position.
+Green letter: is in the word and in the correct position.
-<span style="color:yellow">Yellow letter:</span> is in the word but not in the correct position.
+Yellow letter: is in the word but not in the correct position.
-<span style="color:gray">Gray letter:</span> is not part of the word.
+Gray letter: is not part of the word.
 Thus, the challenge is to find the correct word within the given number of attempts.

 ## What this algorithm do?